-You will now create an application link in Jira.
+Now you will create an application link in Jira.

-To create an application link in Jira:
+• To create an application link in Jira:

-- 1 Open Jira and select Jira settings (cog icon) > Applications. - 2 In the left sidebar, select Application Links. - 3 In the Enter the URL of the application field, enter the URL you want to link.
+- 1 Open Jira and select Jira settings (cog icon) > Applications. - 2 In the left sidebar, select Application Links. - 3 In the Enter the URL of the application field, type in the URL you want to link.
 Example: http://example.com/